-As a mum, most of the time we never get to act on that desire and so it dissipates into thin air, leaving you feeling stifled, or even depressed.
+As a mum, most of the time we never get to act on that desire leaving you feeling stifled.

 It’s hard to find yourself again.

-Since then, I’ve slid down a very high kid’s slide at the park (what a rebel!), gone running alone in the bush and I’m hopefully going hot air ballooning next month.
+Since then, I’ve slid down a very high kid’s slide at the park (what a rebel!), gone running alone in the bush and I’m off to roller skate with the kids next month.
 Life is good when you fill it with activities that let your personality shine.

 Here are some helpful tips to get you doing what you love.